 After missing the Northern Lights in Alaska, I traveled to Iceland, December 4-9, 2007.
 Iceland is a Scandinavian country lying between Norway and Greenland.
-It is an island nation with a peninsula resembling a crab with its pinchers jutting from the northwest.
+It is an island nation with a peninsula resembling a crab with pinchers jutting from the northwest.

 Iceland is warmed by the Gulf Stream.
 People like to say, "Iceland is green, and Greenland is covered with ice."

 I flew to Boston and took Icelandair to Keflavik Airport.
 The airport was built by Americans.
 It is 45 minutes from Reykjavik.
 On the bus, I heard "One Of Us" by ABBA.
-They follow me everywhere!
+They follow me!

 Icelanders teach us!
 They thrive on an island in the North Atlantic under harsh conditions by making the most of what they have.
-They utilize hot springs, heating their cities with geothermal energy.
+They utilize the hot springs, heating their cities with geothermal energy.

 Reykjavik is the northernmost capital, and daylight at noon was like twilight.

 People speak both English and Icelandic.
 Icelandic has changed so little since the 9th century that medieval sagas (Old Norse) are still read.

 The krona is Iceland's unit of currency.
-A bottle of water costs 200 krona.
+A bottle of water cost 200 krona.

 Reykjavik is where Bobby Fischer and Boris Spassky met for the World Chess Championship in 1972.
 Fischer was living in Iceland when he died.